vimaier/hpc-knapsack/README.md

 };
 ~~~

-The algorithm can be executed with the following lines:
+Internally the algorithm can be executed with the following lines:
 ~~~{.cpp}
 KnapSackSolver* solver = new SolverImpl(KNAPSACK_INPUT_FILE, TEST_OUTPUT_FILE);
 solver->start();
 delete solver;
 ~~~

 This will solve the problem given by *KNAPSACK_INPUT_FILE* and write the solution to *TEST_OUTPUT_FILE*.
-It will also write a statistic file with the mean and the rms error for the execution durations.
+It will also write a statistic file containing the mean and the root mean square error of the execution durations.

 # Algorithms
-This section documents the implementation of the different algorithms.
-Three basic algorithms were implemented.
-A brute force algorithm was implemented to show how inefficient an exhaustive search is for NP problems.
-The next implemented algorithm of Nemhauser and Ullmann shows a more clever approach to solve the knapsack problem.
-The last algorithm is called Dynamic Programming.
+This section documents the development process.
+It describes the different approaches that have been attempted and explains the implementation of the different algorithms.
+Three basic algorithms have been implemented:

+* A naive brute force algorithm
+* The algorithm of Nemhauser and Ullmann, which shows a more clever approach to solve the knapsack problem
+* A more famous algorithm based on a Dynamic Programming approach

 The last two algorithms exist in various improved and parallelized versions.<br/>

-The following table shows the used computers and their benchmark data:
+The following table shows the computers and their benchmark data, which were used during development to implement and test the different approaches:

 <a name="computers_table"></a>